jenting/longhorn/enhancements/20210525-async-pull-backups.md

    Watches the change of BackupVolume CR `backupvolumes.longhorn.io`.
 The backup volume controller is responsible to update BackupVolume CR status field, and creating/deleting Backup CR metadata.
 The reconcile loop steps are:
    - **AddFunc**:
-     1. List in cluster BackupVolume CRs _with_ label filter `synced=false`.
+     1. List in cluster BackupVolume CRs _with_ label filter `state=pull`.
 For each BackupVolume CR `metadata.name`:
-        1. Call the longhorn engine to read backup volume's metadata `backup inspect-volume <volume-name>`
+        1. Call the longhorn engine to read backup volume's metadata `backup inspect-volume <volume-name>`.
-        2. Updates the BackupVolume CR status field according to the backup volumes' metadata
+        2. Updates the BackupVolume CR status field according to the backup volumes' metadata.
         3. Updates the BackupVolume CR `status.lastSyncedTimestamp`.
-        4. Change the label from `synced=false` to `synced=true`.
+        4. Change the label to `state=synced`.
      2. Check if `the current timestamp - BackupTarget CR status.lastSyncedTimestamp >= spec.pollInterval > 0`.
         - If no, abort this step.
-        - If yes, list in cluster BackupVolume CRs _without_ the label `synced=false` to get the volume name `volume-name` from the `metadata.name` field.
+        - If yes, list in cluster BackupVolume CRs _with_ the label `state=synced` to get the volume name `volume-name` from the `metadata.name` field.
 For each BackupVolume CR `metadata.name`:
           1. Call the longhorn engine to get the last modified time `backup head <volume-name>`.
              - If the last modified time == `status.lastModifiedTimestamp`, skip this volume.
              - Otherwise:
                 1. Call the longhorn engine to read all backup volumes' metadata `backup inspect-volume <volume-name>`.
                 2. Updates the BackupVolume CR status field according to the backup volumes' metadata, and also updates the BackupVolume CR `status.lastSyncedTimestamp`.
-                3. Add label `synced=true`.
-                4. Call the longhorn engine to list all the volume snapshot backups `backup ls --volume <volume-name>` from the remote backup store `backupStoreVolumeSnapshotBackups`.
+                3. Call the longhorn engine to list all the volume snapshot backups `backup ls --volume <volume-name>` from the remote backup store `backupStoreVolumeSnapshotBackups`.
-                5. List in cluster Backup CRs `clusterVolumeSnapshotBackups`.
+                4. List in cluster Backup CRs `clusterVolumeSnapshotBackups`.
-                6. Find the difference volume snapshot backups `volumeSnapshotBackupsToPull = backupStoreVolumeSnapshotBackups - clusterVolumeSnapshotBackups` and create Backup CR `metadata.name` + `metadata.ownerReferences.Kind=BackupVolume`.
+                5. Find the difference volume snapshot backups `volumeSnapshotBackupsToPull = backupStoreVolumeSnapshotBackups - clusterVolumeSnapshotBackups` and create Backup CR `metadata.name` + `metadata.ownerReferences.Kind=BackupVolume` + `metadata.labels["state"]=pull`.
-                7. Find the difference volume snapshot backups `volumeSnapshotBackupsToDelete = clusterVolumeSnapshotBackups - backupStoreVolumeSnapshotBackups` and delete Backup CR.
+                6. Find the difference volume snapshot backups `volumeSnapshotBackupsToDelete = clusterVolumeSnapshotBackups - backupStoreVolumeSnapshotBackups` and delete Backup CR.
    - **DeleteFunc**: If the finalizer has been set, delete the backup volume from the remote backup store `backup rm --volume <volume-name> <url>`.
 After that, remove the finalizer.

 8. For the Longhorn manager HTTP endpoints:
    - **POST** `/v1/volumes/{volName}?action=snapshotBackup`:
      1. Generate the backup name.
-     2. Create a new BackupVolume CR if not present with
+     2. Create a new BackupVolume CR if not present with:
-        - `metadata.name`
+        - `metadata.name`.
-        - `metadata.ownerReferences.Kind=BackupTarget`
+        - `metadata.ownerReferences.Kind=BackupTarget`.
-        - `metadata.Labels["synced"]=false`
+        - `metadata.Labels["state"]=pull`.
-     3. Create a new Backup CR with
+     3. Create a new Backup CR with:
-        - `metadata.name`
+        - `metadata.name`.
-        - `metadata.ownerReferences.Kind=BackupVolume`
+        - `metadata.ownerReferences.Kind=BackupVolume`.
-        - `metadata.Labels["synced"]=false`
+        - `metadata.Labels["state"]=push`.
-        - `spec.snapshotName`
+        - `spec.snapshotName`.
-        - `spec.labels`
+        - `spec.labels`.
    - **DELETE** `/v1/backupvolumes/{volName}?action=backupDelete`:
      1. Add the finalizer to the Backup CR with the given backup name.
      2. Delete a Backup CR with the given backup name.